chrisfusillo/avalanche-starter-kit/src/11-usdc-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 ## What we have to do

 1. Create a Subnet and Deploy on Local Network
-2. Deploy an ERC20 Contract (USDC Example) on C-chain
+2. Deploy an ERC20 Contract (USDC Example) on C-Chain
-3. Deploy the Interchain Token Transferer Contracts on C-chain and Subnet
+3. Deploy the Interchain Token Transferer Contracts on C-Chain and Subnet
 4. Register Remote Token with Home Transferer
 5. Add Collateral and Start Sending Tokens
 6. Check Balances

 ## Local Network Environment

-For convenience the private key `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` of the default airdrop address is stored in the environment variable `$PK` in `.devcontainer/devcontainer.json`.
+For convenience, the private key `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` of the default airdrop address is stored in the environment variable `$PK` in `.devcontainer/devcontainer.json`.
 Furthermore, the RPC url for the C-Chain `local-c` and Subnet created with the name `mysubnet` on the local network is set in the `foundry.toml` file.

 ### Subnet Configuration and Deployment